 Hikers of all levels will be in heaven, as the park offers 8 miles of trails at various distances and experience levels.
 On weekends you can even link up with a free guided tour which leaves from the unique pueblo-style visitor center.

 Come face to face with real-life sharks, dolphins, and more when you spend a day discovering the underwater magic and amusement of SeaWorld.
-Equal parts aquarium and theme park, SeaWorld is an epic escape into our planet's mysterious oceans.
+Equal parts aquarium and water park, SeaWorld is an epic escape into our planet's mysterious oceans.

 Thrill-seekers should hold tight as they'll want to soar sky-high with Manta or conquer the electrifying twists and turns of the Electric Eel.
 Waddling penguins, snuggling sea otters, and playful orcas all call SeaWorld home, and daily live educational presentations will help curious kiddos learn more about these creatures.